i12sleep/i12sleep/README.md

 - 👋 Hi, I’m @i12sleep
-- 👀 I’m interested in learning more about programming!
+- 👀 I’m interested in learning more about programming and mathematics!
 - 🌱 I’m currently studying a double degree bachelors of advanced mathematics / bachelors of science (computer science) at UNSW.

 <!---